 Two babies aged one-and-a-half months old died on Feb.
 8 and Feb.
-9, 2019 and and seven others were hospitalized following vaccination at a clinic near Karnataka’s Mandya district in India.1 The children were injected from the same vial of a pentavalent vaccine that administers five different vaccines in one shot.
+9, 2019 and and seven others were hospitalized within a day after vaccination at a clinic near Karnataka’s Mandya district in India.1 2 The children were injected from the same vial of a pentavalent vaccine that administers five different vaccines in one shot.
 The combination vaccine, which includes vaccines for diphtheria, pertussis, tetanus, hepatitis B and haemophilus influenza type b (Hib), is traditionally given at six, 10, and 14 weeks of age.

 The mother of one of the babies who died said her baby began crying inconsolably shortly after receiving the vaccine.
 She rushed the child back to the clinic and was told the crying was a normal reaction to the pain of the shot, and not to worry.
 Soon after, the infant fell into an exhausted sleep from which he never awoke.
 He died the next day.
 The new parent’s nightmare only got worse when she found out that another six-week old boy had died the day before hers, after being given the same vaccine.2